ramp106/reviews-frontend-exercise/CHALLENGE.md

 You're joining **OMR Reviews** as a Frontend Developer.
 We build market intelligence tools that help businesses make better software decisions.
 This challenge simulates real work - creating dashboards that turn vendor evaluation data into actionable insights.

-**The Scenario**: Our AI analyzed thousands of customer conversations from users evaluating HubSpot Marketing Hub.
+**The Scenario**: Our AI analyzed 15,847 customer conversations from users evaluating HubSpot Marketing Hub.
 Your job: make this data accessible through an interactive dashboard.

 ---